airbnb/chronon/README.md

 4. Chronon exposes easy endpoints for feature fetching.
 5. Consistency is guaranteed and measurable.

-For a more detailed view into the benefits of using Chronon, see [Benefits of Chronon section](#benefits-of-chronon-over-other-approaches) below.
+For a more detailed view into the benefits of using Chronon, see [Benefits of Chronon documentation](https://github.com/airbnb/chronon/tree/master?tab=readme-ov-file#benefits-of-chronon-over-other-approaches).

 # Benefits of Chronon over other approaches